HazyResearch/dd-genomics/labeling/README.md

 #### Prerequisites:
 1. Make sure your env_local.sh is correctly setup in the application root directory
 2. Make sure the table of interest is correctly populated.
 If not, populate it using `deepdive do ..` command.
-For example: use `deepdive do data/genes` if you'd like to label gene mentions
+For example: use `deepdive do gene_mentions` if you'd like to label gene mentions

 #### Prepare & launch Mindtagger:
 **Basic**: You can start labeling in two basic steps: